-The month of May has been dedicated to Celiac Disease Awareness.
-Increased awareness of both Turner Syndrome (TS) and celiac disease is critically important.
-Celiac disease is more prevalent in those with TS, so it is vital that patients, their caregivers, and medical professionals are aware of the symptoms, diagnosis, and management of celiac disease.
+May is Celiac Disease Awareness Month.
+Those with Turner Syndrome (TS) are at increased risk for celiac disease.
+As with TS, Increased awareness is critically important, so that patients, their caregivers, and medical professionals are aware of the symptoms, diagnosis, and management of this condition.

 What Is Celiac Disease?